appscode/blog/content/post/gke-opensearch/index.md

 }

 ```
 > This was just one example of OpenSearch deployment.
 KubeDB also supports are MariaDB, MongoDB, MySQL, Elasticsearch, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
-The tutorials on how to deploy these into the cluster can be found [HERE](https://kubedb.com/)
+The tutorials can be found [HERE](https://kubedb.com/)

 ## Backup OpenSearch Using Stash